 - SSL/TLS certificates that will expire soon or are already expired

 - Related apex domains due to expire soon

 In order to mitigate cybersecurity risks you need to start with monitoring, asset discovery and inventory, and risk detection.
 With automated asset analysis, any security risks your organization might face are detected and mitigated before any damage occurs.
 And attack surface management isn’t actionable without risk detection and prioritization, to understand which asset has which security issues and with what severity.
 It won’t be a weakness if you discover it in time.

 Risks provide a security-wise perspective of an organization’s connected infrastructure in order to take action.
-Fortunately, our Attack Surface Reduction tool provides a separate “Risks” section that’s all about critical risk detection.
+Fortunately, our Attack Surface Intelligence tool provides a separate “Risks” section that’s all about critical risk detection.
 It’s here where you’ll find data related to:

 Database open ports - When databases are unwittingly open to the internet, they may not have ACLs in place, which can lead to data exfiltration.
 This dataset will provide you with visibility into all hostnames, their IP addresses, and open ports known to be used for databases that may be left open.